 Tip: It's an excellent idea to have the salads (or soup) served at the table before, or immediately after, the guests are seated so that people have something to nibble on as they wait for their turn in the buffet line.

 No less satisfying than a seated/plated meal, and open for much longer than a buffet, food stations have become very popular for wedding receptions.
 The concept breaks up your food displays — unlike a buffet which directs everybody through the food in the same order — with different tables offering different things, usually by category.
 Stations are a great way to incorporate a theme into your food.
 We've done "around the world" stations where different countries' were represented on each table.
 More traditionally, you'll find entrées in one spot, sides in another, salads in another, etc. They're spread out a bit more to let guests roam around and pick and choose.
 Not everyone has to stop dancing and eat at the same time.
-Stations are usually kept open two to three times as long as a regular buffet, and have station chefs creating items by requests, much like a traditional omelet stations.
+Stations are usually kept open two to three times as long as a regular buffet, and have station chefs creating items by requests, much like a traditional omelet station.

 Tip: Although you don't need as many servers as a seated/plated dinner, make sure you have plenty of hands on deck to remove the copious number of empty plates that are likely to be discarded everywhere as people choose their next bite.